 Refunds for students who withdraw from Adrian College during a semester will be based on the Financial Aid Refund Policy.
-Students who move off campus after the 1st week of classes will not receive a refund of their housing and board payments.
-Students not returning to campus housing after the fall semester must remove all possessions from their rooms and officially check out before the end of the fall semester in order to avoid paying spring semester housing charges.
-Resident students who are suspended for disciplinary reasons will receive no special refund consideration.
+Students who move off campus after the first week of classes will not receive a refund of their housing and board payments.
+Students not returning to campus housing after the fall semester must remove all possessions from their rooms and officially check out with a Residence Life staff member before the end of the fall semester, in order to avoid paying spring semester housing charges.
+Resident students who are suspended or removed from campus housing for disciplinary reasons will receive no special refund consideration.

-CANDLES, INSENSE AND OPEN FLAME
+CANDLES, INCENSE, AND OPEN FLAME

 Due to fire safety, residents are not permitted to burn candles, incense, potpourri or tart burners (with either flame or electric outlet) or create any "open flame" situation at any time.
-Fireplaces in residence halls and houses may not be used.
+Fireplaces in residence halls, apartments and houses are not to be used.

-DAMAGES/VANDALISM POLICY
+DAMAGE/VANDALISM POLICY